mstephen19/nanolith/README.md

 ## 🎩 Understanding services

 **Services** are Nanolith's flagship feature.
 Running a task on a service works similarly to [running a task](#-running-a-task) normally; however, the key difference is that the thread only shuts down when you tell it to.
-This means that you can run multiple tasks on the same thread rather than spawning up a new one for each call.
+This means that you can run multiple tasks on the same thread rather than spawning up a new one for each call, which is where the real benefits of multithreading in Node.js can be seen.

 Considering the definitions we created [here](#-defining-your-tasks), here is how a service would be launched and a task would be called on it.